An Exploration of Baroque Art, Architecture & Sculpture

 Architecture.

 When Europe faced the Thirty Years War from 1618 to 48, there was a speedy recovery depending from region to region except in Germany.
-There were losses of life and goods, and the impoverished leaded social groups, concluding in low literacy and artistic standards.
+There were losses of life and goods, and the impoverished led social groups, resulting in low literacy and artistic standards.
 The only bright spot of the German eighteenth century was the preservation of craftsmanship skills, capable of translating the boldest ideas into visual form.
-On german soil, the most significant projects were carried out by French and Italian baroque art masters like Bustelli, Galli Bibiena and Tiepolo.
+On German soil, the most significant projects were carried out by French and Italian baroque art masters like Bustelli, Galli Bibiena, and Tiepolo.

-Appropriately, the german revival started in Vienna.
+Appropriately, the German revival started in Vienna.
 It looked like Vienna had two incredible and original architects- Johann Bernhard Fischer von Erlach and Johann Lukas von Hildebrandt.
-Fischer adopted some ideas from Borromini and Guarini and filtered through temperature, clarity and order.
-He used to put an oval plan for the chief unit for space in the churches, placing it into the longitudinal axis, like in the Karlskirche or Church of St. Carlo Borommeo in Vienna.
-The structure has uncluttered spaciousness and war beauty through the selected colours with large arches and superimposed small ones.
+Fischer adopted some ideas from Borromini and Guarini and filtered through temperature, clarity, and order.
+He used to put an oval plan for the chief unit for space in the churches, placing it into the longitudinal axis, like in the Karlskirche or Church of St. Carlo Borromeo in Vienna.
+The structure has uncluttered spaciousness and war beauty through the selected colors with large arches and superimposed small ones.

 State Hall of the Austrian National Library Baroque Architecture